ofirasp/AudioTop/README.md

 * Touch button to switch  between meters
 * Touch button to power off the meter and go to the volumio web page
 * Restore alsa conf file (asound.conf) in order to make os version update from volumio ui.
   * Instead , do the update with forceupdate option using ssh
    $ volumio updater forceupdate volumio
+* Switching meters from the volumio app UI from the plugin area
+* Network indicators for wifi,lan,internet

 # Notes

-* Music services tested and working with meter :
+* Remote Music services tested and working with meter :
   * Tidal connect
   * Airplay

 * DSD format
   * The meter animation doesn't support dsd format (rest animations and metadata is working)
     * Need to add some more configurations to asound.conf , maybe on the next versions...